iPDB -- Optimizing Semantic SQL Queries: Conclusion

 \subsection{Semantic Query Planning}

-Once the query is parsed and bound, semantic queries are transformed into logical plans that explicitly incorporate inference operators alongside traditional relational operators.
-The inference operators are realized by \verb|LogicalPredict| that extends DuckDB's logical operator.
-It maintains the \verb|PredictInfo| structure to store the state required for inference: the model's type, name, path, API URL, secret, and execution options.
+Semantic queries are transformed into logical plans with {\tt PREDICT} operators alongside traditional relational operators. {\tt PREDICT} is realized by \verb|LogicalPredict| that extends DuckDB's logical operators.
+It stores the state required for inference: the model's type, name, path, API URL, secret, and execution options.
 Moreover, metadata for inference, e.g., names and types of input/output columns, are kept.

-Once the logical plan is materialized, the mature optimizer of the base engine is used to optimize traditional operations, such as selections, projections, aggregations, and joins.
-However, without understanding that inference is expensive, the traditional operator will attempt to reorder inference operators, believing they are zero-cost. \dbname{} has guardrails to inform the optimizer that the operation is expensive and prevent redundant operator pushdown optimizations.
-Additionally, \dbname{} will pull up inference operators if the logical transformation of the result is equal and the new location has higher selectivity.
-The logical optimization of queries with inference operators is discussed in more detail in Section~\ref{sec:optim}.
+Once the logical plan is materialized, DuckDB's optimizer is used to optimize traditional operations.
+However, without understanding that model inference is expensive, the traditional operator will attempt to reorder inference operators, believing they are zero-cost. \dbname{} has guardrails to inform the optimizer that {\tt PREDICT} is expensive and may prevent operator pushdown optimizations. \dbname{} applies new logical optimizations for semantic operators that are discussed in more detail in Section~\ref{sec:optim}.